 We treat links shared on Facebook fan pages the same as we treat tweeted links.
 We have no personal wall data from Facebook.

-In SEOMoz’s 2011 Search Engine Factors Ranking report almost 132 SEO and social media experts predicted that social signals at the page level and domain level would have a greater impact on search engine rankings than traditional SEO factors.
+According to SEOMoz’s 2011 Search Engine Factors Ranking report, almost 132 SEO and social media experts predicted that social signals at the page and domain levels would have a greater impact on search engine rankings than traditional SEO factors.

 Specific social media and search engine integrations